Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 (highest first).
 If there is still a tie, the tied characters should roll again to determine which one of them goes before the other.

+### Flat-Footed
-**Flat-Footed:** At the start of a battle, before you have had a chance to act (specifically, before your first regular turn in the initiative order), you are flat-footed.
+At the start of a battle, before you have had a chance to act (specifically, before your first regular turn in the initiative order), you are flat-footed.
 You can't use your Dexterity bonus to AC (if any) while flat-footed.
 Barbarians and rogues have the uncanny dodge